Details on the 2018 NYCSEF Forms

 The complete 2017 NYCSEF Application forms, rules and guidelines are available for download.
-The deadline is Wednesday, December 14, 2016.
+The deadline was Wednesday, December 14, 2016.

 IMPORTANT – Application Updates for 2017-2018

 - New Category: Research in Development – In an effort to encourage the efforts of students new to research, the NYCSEF Scientific Review Committee will invite a limited number of NYCSEF applicants whose projects show great promise but are not competition-ready to join the fair under this new category.
 Students may NOT apply to the Research in Development category.
 Upon review of the projects, the SRC will contact the teachers who sponsored project(s) that the committee deemed 1) not competition-ready and 2) promising for future competition, and 3) in need of further development and will ask the teacher to nominate students to present their work in this category (Only a few projects from each school will be represented in this category.)
 As a RD category participant, all attending students will participate in all aspects of the fair; however when meeting with judges their projects will not evaluated for the competition.
 RD Judges will provide supportive feedback to help the student further develop his/her/their research so that he/she/they may successfully complete in next year’s fair.
 In addition, all attendees will be matched with a NYCSEF mentor to receive in person and online mentorship with their project development and application.
 New this year, NYCSEF will ask for additional commitment from students and teachers.

 - Revision to NYCSEF rules regarding tissue studies of vertebrate animals: Studies including tissue collected from vertebrates must adhere to all vertebrate rules and guidelines as described on page 5, Line1 and pages 12-14.
 Specifically tissues collected from any of the prohibited areas (e.g. studies that induce toxicity, conditioning with aversive stimuli, vertebrate predator-prey studies, mother-infant separation, induced helplessness, studies of pain, etc.) will fail to qualify for NYCSEF.